Standardizing Laravel Applications at Northwestern University

 }

 The enum also makes permissions self-documenting.
-Labels and descriptions live with the permission definition, visible in the admin panel without additional configuration.
+Labels and descriptions live with the permission definition, visible in the admin panel and by developers working in the codebase without additional configuration.

 Database Synchronization